TERREMEMBER/znbase/docs/content/v2.0/yedis/develop/client-drivers/yedis/java.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the Redis shell.
+- installed ZNbaseDB, created a universe and are able to interact with it using the Redis shell.
 If not, please follow these steps in the [quick start guide](../../../quick-start/).
 - installed JDK version 1.8+ and maven 3.3+

 ### Creating the maven build file